ExtendRealityLtd/Tilia.Trackers.ColliderFollower.Unity/Documentation/HowToGuides/AddingAColliderFollower/README.md

 ## Introduction

-The `Collider Follower` prefab enables a [Unity] collider to follow the GameObject around the scene and be able to interact with physics.
+The `Trackers.ColliderFollower` prefab enables a [Unity] collider to follow the GameObject around the scene and be able to interact with physics.
 One useful example is being able to push interactable objects around with the Interactor without having to grab it.

 ## Prerequisites

-* [Add the Tilia.Interactions.Interactables.Unity] prefab to the scene Hierarchy.
+* [Add the Tilia.Interactions.Interactables.Unity -> Interactions.Interactable] prefab to the scene hierarchy.
 * [Install the Tilia.Interactions.Interactables.Unity] package dependency in to your Unity project.

 ## Let's Start

 ### Step 1

-Expand the `Tilia Trackers ColliderFollower Unity` Package directory in the Unity Project window and select the `Packages -> Tilia Trackers ColliderFollower Unity -> Runtime -> Prefabs` directory then drag and drop the `Trackers.ColliderFollower` prefab into the Unity hierarchy window.
+Expand the `Tilia Trackers ColliderFollower Unity` package directory in the Unity Project window and select the `Packages -> Tilia Trackers ColliderFollower Unity -> Runtime -> Prefabs` directory then drag and drop the `Trackers.ColliderFollower` prefab into the Unity Hierarchy window.

 ![Drag And Drop Collider Follower](assets/images/DragAndDropColliderFollower.png)